 Insignia

 Mention the word “Insignia” to someone who has a reasonable knowledge of Napa Valley based wineries and Joseph Phelps will immediately pop to the tip of their tongue.
 This premium Cabernet Sauvignon has quite a following across the country among passionate wine enthusiasts and collectors.
 The first vintage of Insignia was from 1974 (at the time of our latest update to this review, the winery only has nine precious bottles of this wine left in their library collection).
+Some of the grapes for this first bottling came from the Steltzner Vineyard in the Stags Leap AVA.
 During the early 1970s wineries were focusing on single varietal wines.
 Joseph Phelps was a visionary in regard to this wine; he wanted to create a proprietary wine – a blend made from multiple Bordeaux varieties.
 Insignia was in fact the first first proprietary Bordeaux-style blend grown, produced and bottled in California.
 Today similar proprietary red wines are categorized as a Meritage.

 During the early 1970s it was a challenge to find certain Bordeaux varieties as wineries were not making single varietal wines from varieties such as Malbec, Cabernet Franc and Petite Verdot or using these varieties to blend with as wineries do today.
 Phelps worked with several growers to source the fruit for these early Insignia wines.
 Putting out a notice to friends, family and employees to come up with a name, Joseph Phelps ultimately decided on the word Insignia himself – to signify a wine of excellence and superior quality.